Skip to Main Content

 Most importantly, do your homework: start by understanding your credit score and then diligently research your card options, weighing the merits and drawbacks of each.
 Before committing, make sure your choice is aligned with your needs — whether those are travel rewards, cash back, balance transfers or credit building.
 By comparing, understanding terms and responsibly paying off balances, you'll chart a course for financial success.

 When applying for a new line of credit, one thing to keep in mind is your debt-to-income ratio (DTI).
-Don’t know what DTI is or how to optimize it?
-Let’s start now.

 Recommended Articles